Menu Close

 Seatone assisted senior staff from World Wildlife Fund’s aquaculture program, as well as its partners at the Department of Energy’s ARPA-E Program and the Foundation for Food and Agriculture Research, to design and facilitate a multi-day workshop focused on the prospect of seaweed as an alternative livestock feed that can help reduce greenhouse gas emissions generated from the beef and dairy industry.
 The workshop brought together key constituents from all stages of the industry supply chain—seaweed research and production, livestock feed production, dairy and beef producers, and bulk purchasers.
 Seatone staff worked with a steering committee to design and facilitate all elements of the workshop, then subsequently prepared a workshop report which is helping guide future collaboration on this issue around the world.

-Design and Facilitation of an Alaska Mariculture Workshop
+Alaska Mariculture Workshop

 NOAA Fisheries and Pacific States Marine Fisheries Commission